redmando/vo-manager-lite/README.md

 Once the set up for the manager has been completed, save your scene and do one of the following:

-1. If you used the VO Manager prefab you can either Apply the current prefab or;
+1. If you used the VO Bank prefab you can either Apply the current prefab or;
-2. Create a new prefab by dragging your VO Manager object into the Project panel (this should be done if you made your VO Manager by creating a new GameObject) to save a backup prefab.
+2. Create a new prefab by dragging your VO Bank object into the Project panel (this should be done if you’ve made your VO Bank by creating a new GameObject) to save a backup prefab.

 You can also remove audio clips by clicking on the "-" button beside each audio clip name.